Efficiently Training Time-to-First-Spike Spiking Neural Networks from Scratch: Experimental Settings

 \section{Experimental Settings}

-To ensure reproducibility, we provide all experimental settings in Table~\ref{tab:settings}.
-Additionally, all source code, trained model weights, and training logs for each benchmark are included in the Supplementary Material, enabling full replication of our results.
+To ensure reproducibility, we provide all source code, trained model weights, and training logs for each benchmark are included in the Supplementary Material, enabling full replication of our results.
+All experiments are conducted on a single NVIDIA RTX 4090 GPU with 24GB memory.
+For a fair comparison, we use the same network structures as previous methods.
+The detailed layer descriptions and output sizes can be found in Table \ref{tab:architecture}.
+Code and experimental logs are available in: \url{https://github.com/CheKaiWei/ETTFS}.